+Allergies could be a cause of both.
+Your best bet is to get tested with Wyndly.
+They can tell you if you have allergies and treat you without allergy shots!
+If you don’t have allergies, it could be sinus problems.
 The main difference between a sinus headache vs migraine headache is that migraine headaches stop a person from carrying out their normal day to day activities and tend to be debilitating.
 A typical sinus headache, while painful, does not disable a person from carrying out their normal activities while they have the migraine.
 Sinusitis, or an acute sinus infection tends to bring about other sinus infection symptoms, as well.
-Here our online doctors explain about the different types of headaches and ways to discern between a migraine and a sinus headache brought about by a sinus infection.
+Hear our online doctors explain about the different types of headaches and ways to discern between a migraine and a sinus headache brought about by a sinus infection.

 There are a few types of headaches.
 Sinus, tension, migraine and cluster headaches are the 4 main types.
 Below is a graphic that pinpoints where the pain is usually located for each headache type, and a degree of pain associated with each headache type as designated by the shade of red.
 Sinus headaches bring about pain around the areas where the sinuses are located.
 Tension headaches tend to bring pain the forehead, neck and back of the head.
 A migraine ends to originate on one side of the head, and cause a throbbing pain.
 Cluster headaches occur over a period of time each day, usually bringing intense pain in a certain area.
 These can sometimes be more severe than a migraine headache, however they are the least common type.
 Commonly, a migraine is misdiagnosed as a sinus headache.

 Sinus Infections bring about other mild symptoms.
 Migraines bring about lots of pain with some pretty harsh accompanying symptoms.